nixcloud/nixcloud-webservices/documentation/nixcloud.TLS.md

 ## How to use nixcloud.TLS

-We've seen the identifier, i.e. "example.com-ACME" in the example below, in `security.acme` and at first it seemd stupid but it is actually a great concept to manage different certificates for the same domain so we copied it!
+The simplest configuration would be this:

+    nixcloud.TLS.certs = {
+      "nixcloud.io" = {};
+    };

+Here the identifier is the left hand string, "nixcloud.io" and the attribute set on the right is basically empty.
+As a result the configuration will be using default values where `domain` will be set to the identifier and `mode` will be "ACME".

-A simple example configuration for `nixcloud.TLS` would be:
+A more complex example configuration for `nixcloud.TLS` would be:

     nixcloud.TLS.certs = {
       "example.com-ACME" = {